mtijbout-cloudiction/MBS-PUBLISHER-PORTAL/STATEMENT/README.md

 | [setSSHEnv.sh](#setsshenvsh) | Script used to fill the environment files used by SSH with the latest details |
 | [vars-\<SERVICE-NAME-DTAP(-VM-xx)\>.env](#vars-service-name-dtap-vm-xxenv) | Environment file with specifics required about the targeted systems. |

+The scripts / files will be discussed in logical oder below.
+Not alphabetical as in the table.

 ### vars-\<SERVICE-NAME-DTAP(-VM-xx)\>.env